 Note that when adding fiber, it is advised to slowly increase the amount consumed.

 Fiber can help treat and prevent constipation.
 Higher fiber diets make the large intestines contract to move our food out of our bodies, which certainly helps with normal bowel movements.

 Regulate Blood Sugar

-Fiber keeps blood sugar levels in our body steady and keeps us feeling full, it can also decrease the risk of getting diabetes.
+Fiber keeps blood sugar levels in our body steady and keeps us feeling full.
+This helps to also decrease the risk of getting or worsening diabetes.
 Consuming more dietary fiber can improve the body’s glycemic response and insulin sensitivity.
-Consuming at least 26 grams of fiber have been shown to decrease the odds of getting type 2 diabetes by 18 percent!
+Consuming at least 26 grams of fiber can result in a decreased chance of getting type 2 diabetes by 18 percent!

-Increase in fiber consumption has shown to decrease the risk of colon and breast cancers.
-By increasing 13 grams of fiber from food sources colon cancer can be reduced by 31%.
-Eating more fruits and vegetables that contain fiber also contain antioxidants and phytochemicals that can further decrease the odds of getting cancer.
+Increase in fiber consumption can decrease the risk of colon and breast cancers.
+By increasing 13 grams of fiber from food sources, colon cancer can be reduced by 31%.
+Eating more fruits and vegetables that contain fiber also contain antioxidants and phytochemicals can further decrease the odds of getting cancer.

-Learn more about the benefits of fiber and how to get more of it in a one-on-one session with one of our Registered Dietitians– Make an appointment today!
+Learn more about the benefits of fiber.
+Also, how to get more of it in a one-on-one session with a Registered Dietitian.
+Make an appointment today!
 CLICK HERE

 This article contains more information on the benefits of fiber from the American Heart Association.

 Here is a link to a list of high fiber foods from the Mayo Clinic.